state-alchemists/zrb/README.md

 zrb project start-fastapp --fastapp-run-mode "monolith"
 ```

-You will be able to access the application by pointing your browser to [http://localhost:3000](http://localhost:3000)
+Once you invoke the commands, you will be able to access the CRUD application by pointing your browser to [http://localhost:3000](http://localhost:3000)

 ![](https://raw.githubusercontent.com/state-alchemists/zrb/main/_images/fastapp.png)

-Furthermore, you can run the same application as `microservices`, run the application as `docker containers`, and even do some deployments into your `kubernetes cluster`.
+Furthermore, you also split your application into `microservices`, run them as `docker containers`, and even deploy them to your `kubernetes cluster`.

 ```bash
 # Run Fastapp as microservices